How alcohol affects your mental health

 Sometimes you might not even know what’s bothering you.
 You just know that you feel bad and want to forget for a while.

 You may find that you need to drink more to stay numb and avoid your emotions.
-This can lead to dependence on alcohol.
+This can lead to alcohol dependence.

 Releasing emotions

-Alcohol can make bad feelings come to the surface or make them feel more intense.
+Alcohol can lower inhibitions and make bad feelings come to the surface or make them feel more intense.
 This is one of the reasons you may become upset, angry or aggressive when drinking.

 Trying to manage these feelings when you have been drinking can lead to: